 - The tossing of the bridal bouquet evolved from a practice during the 14th century in Europe.
 During that period, everyone believed that the bride is very lucky on her wedding and guests present would fight for a piece of her gown.
 In modern times, it is considered lucky to catch the bridal bouquet and the person who catches the bouquet is believed to be the next to get married.

 Contact Us for an Appointment

-For your convenience, our Catering Sales team members are available for you to view our wedding and solemnisation venues on weekends.
+For your convenience, our Catering Sales team members are available to bring your around to view our wedding and solemnisation venues on weekdays and weekends.

 Call us now at 6349 4896/7, 6349 4856/7 or email: Catering@riverview.com.sg to pre-arrange the timing for the appointment or enquiry.